LaurinTim/Cover-letters/README.md

 <a href="https://paypal.me/antkr10"><img src="https://img.shields.io/badge/donate-paypal-00457c.svg?logo=paypal&style=flat-square" alt="Donate Paypal"></a>

 # tex-cvbuilder
 tex-cvbuilder is a collection of customizable Curriculum Vitae (CV) &amp; cover letter LaTeX templates.
-The two main files to edit are `CV-Template.tex` and `Cover-Letter-Template.tex`.
+The main files to edit are `CV-Template.tex` and `Company-Cover-Letter.tex`.
+There are different cover letter files for each position.
+The theme "framed" is used.
+Some designchanges were made in comparison to the original template at https://github.com/antkr10/tex-cvbuilder.

 ## Building